 Lettuce from seed to salad – tips for picking

 It’s important to pick greens (and most vegetables) in the cooler part of the day.
 The greens will immediately wilt if they are picked when hot from summer temperatures and sun.
 For best results pick in the morning when the greens are still moist and before they are touched by the sun.
 Wash under cool water, drain well, then refrigerate.
 Your greens will be crisp and ready for your mid-day or night time salad.
 Alternatively, pick them in the evening once the greens have cooled down and become moist.

 Today Jamie started to thin the lettuce rows and I made our first big spring greens salad of the season.
 He’ll thin the rows at least two more times before leaving the final plants to fully mature.

-Staying fully stocked has been tricky since COVID-19 and social distancing became the new norm.
+Staying fully stocked has been tricky lately.
 We’re running out of groceries; our next curbside delivery order was placed days ago, but the market is swamped with orders and it’s taking longer than usual.
 Fortunately we still have carrots in one of our outside gardens under row covers (from last season), fresh radishes growing in the greenhouse and plenty of spring greens.
-A handful of shriveled grape tomatoes, a piece of red onion, olives, garbanzo beans and baby artichoke hearts round out todays luncheon salad.
+A handful of shriveled grape tomatoes, a piece of red onion, olives, garbanzo beans, and baby artichoke hearts round out todays luncheon salad.